Apex Trader Funding: Full Guide and Walkthrough

 Apex, unlike many other firms, does permit holding positions through news releases.
 The issue, however, is if you are taking trades strictly around news releases (essentially gambling).

-So if you had a decent setup appear 10 minutes before a news release, and you know it will work out for you based on your strategy and data, you are fine to hold your trades.
 You will be opening yourself to risk but Apex will not instantly fail you the way some other firms will.
 Still, I advise against it until you are truly an expert with news releases.

 Withdrawing Profits From Your Funded Account